boyebn/pyonos/README.md

 Place the application key in root folder of pyonos (the same folder as app.py is in), and name it "spotify_appkey.key"

 ### Username and password
-You have to make a settings.py-file in the root foler of pyonos (the same folder as app.py is in) containing your spotify username and password.
+You have to make a settings.py-file in the root folder of pyonos (the same folder as app.py is in) containing your spotify username and password.
 It should look like this:
 ```Python
 SPOTIFY_USER = 'username'
 SPOTIFY_PASS = 'secret'
 ```
-If you usaly use facebook for logging in to spotify, and don't know your spotify username, you can find this by going to your porfile in the spotify desktop applicaton, clicking on the option-button (scircle with three dots in it, right next to your profile picture), and copy the spotify URI.
+If you usaly use facebook for logging in to spotify, and don't know your spotify username, you can find this by going to your profile in the spotify desktop application, clicking on the option-button (scircle with three dots in it, right next to your profile picture), and copy the spotify URI.
 It will look something like this: `spotify:user:username` or `spotify:user:0123456789`.
 The part after "spotify:user:" is your username.
 You can probably [request a (new) password](https://www.spotify.com/no/password-reset/) for that username if you don't know it.

 ## Configure